-During this time it is important to remember that it is just about the presentation of the data, not to seek a solution, not to discard information or to search for reasons and guilty.
+During this time it is important to remember that it is just the presentation of the data, not to seek a solution, not to discard information, nor to search for reasons or guilty.

 It is the hat of emotions.
 The feelings and intuition speak without judging them, without belittling or discarding.

-Defines what you would like to, what you love or hate.
-It also expresses how the attendants feel or how the people affected by the problem feels about it.
+Everybody defines what they would like to do, what they would love or hate.
+It also expresses how the attendants feel or how the people are affected by the problem and feel about it.

-Traditionally this hat should be fast, about 30 seconds, in order to be more instinctive and to avoid to think a lot or prejudge.
+Traditionally, this hat should be fast, about 30 seconds, to be more instinctive and to avoid thinking a lot or prejudge.

-This is the critic, everything is black and negative, it is about identifying risks and finding out why it can go wrong.
+This is the critic hat, everything is black and negative, it is about identifying risks and finding out why things can go wrong.

-It is important that all this criticism is constructive, it is not about criticizing by the mere fact of criticizing or rejecting proposals for being negative, that way will not work.
+All this judgment must be constructive, it is not about criticizing by the mere fact of criticizing or rejecting proposals for being negative.
+That is not the way the Blak Hat works.